athphane/forms/docs/basic-usage/file-inputs.md

 - `'show-label'` - Whether to show the input label. `true` by default.
 If `false` the component will be rendered without a `form-group`.
 - `'required'` - Whether the input is required. `false` by default.
 - `'disabled'` - Whether the input is disabled. `false` by default.
+- `'ignore-accessor'` - Whether to ignore model accessors when finding the bound media.
+If true, will only use the `getMedia` method to find the media.
+This can be useful if the model has an accessor as the same name as the collection which returns a default url when the file is not present. `false` by default.
 - `'inline'` - Whether to dispaly the label inline. `false` by default.
 - `'framework'` - Which CSS framework to use.
 Defaults to the framework set in config.